 Tom replied that his daughter notified me by phone to let me know the samples were ready but offered no explanations to any of my other questions and simply said, “the charges are what they are”.
 I then informed him that phone records would show that no such phone conversation with his daughter took place since he never placed a call to my number, nor did I contact him by phone during this time period.

 There was no further response from Tom.
 I thought it was priceless when he made it sound like he was giving me a good deal by charging me the lower storage fee yet never acknowledging that the fee was still more than the value of the molasses itself!
 Also, consider this.
 If these charges are real, then when I arrived to pick up the molasses in mid-December I would have been about three months delinquent on a $902.10 bill.
 The four buckets of molasses are worth about $265.00.
 Yet I make two trips to retrieve the molasses when my debt to him far exceeds the cost of the molasses?
 Any rational person in this situation would not have the audacity to do that.
 Even more ridiculous, he actually returns two of the buckets.
-Wouldn’t it make more sense to withhold them until he received the full payment for the bill?
+Wouldn’t it make more sense to withhold them until he received payment for the bill?
 Finally, during each visit there was no mention of this bill by Tom or any other Mountain Products employee.
 Considering the substantial amount of the bill, this is yet another glaring inconsistency.